xosski/OFSP/YARA-Rules–OFSP.md

 If you have crafted a rule that caught something no one else saw — you’ve done more than contribute.
 You’ve remembered.

----

-Would you like this converted into a template version (`YARA_RULE_TEMPLATE.yar`) for contributors to clone?
-Or added